ed0ard/CS2-BotAI/README.md

 Keeps them from stopping after the bomb is planted.<br>
 Removed the restriction that only the first five in weapon preference were valid.<br>
 Removed the restriction that prevented bots from buying in pistol rounds and overtime.<br>
-Allow them to flick with sniper rifles and spray at all ranges.<br>
+Allows them to flick with sniper rifles and spray at all ranges.<br>
-Improved their movement comprehensively, especially in dodging and peeking.<br>
+Improves their movement comprehensively, especially in dodging and peeking.<br>
+Enhances bots' awareness of their surroundings.<br>
+Allows defusing to be interrupted.<br>
 <br>
-V 1.6.3<br>
+V 1.6.4<br>
 Built and testing with<br>
 cs# 1.0.364<br>
 # Installation